chef/knife-ec-backup/README.md

 # Description

-This is an UNOFFICIAL and EXPERIMENTAL knife plugin intended to back up and restore an entire Enterprise Chef / Private Chef server, preserving the data in an intermediate, editable text format.
+knife-ec-backup can backup and restore the data in an Enterprise Chef Server installation, preserving the data in an intermediate, editable text format.
+It is similar to the `knife download` and `knife upload` commands and uses the same underlying libraries, but also includes workarounds for objects not yet supported by those tools and various Server API deficiencies.
+The long-run goal is to improve `knife donwload`, `knife upload` and the Chef Server API and deprecate this tool.

 # Requirements